 Lapostolle Clos Apalta Winery

-They offer a variety of experiences including a blind tasting, blending your own wine or tasting with food pairings.
+They offer a variety of experiences including a blind tasting, blending your own wine, and tastings with food pairings.
 We signed up for the blending class and had such a great time mixing up our own blends.
 You’ll take home your newly blended bottle of wine, plus an apron as a gift.

-Montgras is open from 10am-6pm during the week and 10-4:30 on the weekends and some holidays.
+Hours: 10am-6pm during the week and 10-4:30 on the weekends and some holidays.
 There are four tours daily, Monday to Friday, and three on Saturdays and Sundays.
-The wine shop is open every day.
-The cost of a tour, tasting and food pairing is $15.000 Chilean pesos.
-For prices on other experiences, contact the winery.
+(Closed Sunday during winter).
+Duration: 1.5 hours

 One of the biggest wineries in the area, a visit to Montes is a must.
 They offer a lot of choices for enjoying the panaramic views of the valley and vineyard and partaking in their award winning wines and the location is breathtaking.
 We wanted to sit outside on their patio overlooking the beautiful vines for hours.